 Parking and Transportation Information

-Park Downtown: City parking garages are a $10-all-day event rate on Friday and a $15-all-day event rate at the Sundial Garage and $20 at the Southcore on Saturday and $20 for both garages on Sunday.
+Park Downtown: City parking garages are a $10-all-day event rate on Friday, a $15-all-day event rate at the Sundial Garage and $20 at the Southcore on Saturday and $20 for both garages on Sunday.
 Motorcycle parking is available for $5, Saturday and Sunday along the west side of 1st St. S. between 1st Ave.
 S. and Central Ave.
 Both garages are ADA accessible.

-Park and Ride Shuttle from the Trop: From 7 a.m. to 10 p.m. there is a free shuttle service from Tropicana Field to the race course.
-Park in Lots 1 and 2 at Tropicana Field via 3rd Ave.
-S. and 10th St., the cost will be $10 by credit card only.
-The shuttle picks passengers up on 16th Street S. and drops off passengers at Second Street S. and Fifth Avenue S. The shuttle operates all three race days from 7 a.m. to 7 p.m.
+Park and Ride Shuttle from the Trop: There is a free shuttle service from Tropicana Field to the racecourse.
+Access is made to Lot 7 at Tropicana Field via 3rd Ave.
+S. and 10th St., the cost will be $20 by credit card only.
+The shuttle picks passengers up on 10th Street S. and drops off passengers at 2nd St. S. and 5th Ave.
+S. The shuttle operates from 7 a.m. to 7 p.m.
 Friday and Saturday and from 7 a.m. to 530 p.m. on Sunday and is ADA accessible.

 Take the St. Petersburg Trolley: The Looper Downtown Trolley and Central Avenue Shuttle (St. Pete's trolley system) offers rides throughout Grand Prix weekend for .50 per person.
 The Looper provides a circular route between the city's parking facilities, hotels, restaurants and attractions at no charge.
 More info: Grand Prix Shuttle.